-State government agencies must now publish their final permanent rules and related rulemaking forms on a single state website designated by the Governor, making it easier for the public to find and review all state regulations in one place.
-Previously, agencies had various ways of publishing rules without a centralized requirement, so this bill creates a unified online location for all state rules and their associated documents.
+State agencies must now publish all their permanent rules and related rulemaking forms on a single state website designated by the Governor, making it easier for the public to find and review regulations.
+This requirement changes existing law by adding a centralized online publication requirement to the process agencies already follow when creating, changing, or removing permanent rules.

 Signed by the Governor S.J.
 206